Skip to Content

 The Strong National Museum of Play

-The Strong National Museum of Play encompasses an impressive 150,000 square feet that is all entirely dedicated to toys, games, and forms of entertainment that many children love and grew up with.
+A playful haven, The Strong National Museum of Play spans 150,000 square feet dedicated to toys, games, and nostalgic characters.

 Address: One Manhattan Square Dr, Rochester, NY 14607, United States